-Competition Round Format Number of Boulders Number of Zones Climbing Period (minutes) National Qual Isolation 5 1 5 Championships ("Elite" Series) Semi Isolation 4 1 5 Final Isolation 4 1 4 Youth Qualification Final Modified Redpoint [6 to 10] (c) 1 or 2 n/a Series Final Isolation 4 1 or 2 4 Youth Regional Championships Final Isolation 4 1 or 2 4 Youth Divisional Qual Isolation 4 1 or 2 4 Championships Final Isolation 4 1 4 Youth National Championships Qual Isolation 4 or 5 YB/YA/Jr: 1 YC: 1 or 2 4 Qual Flash 2 courses of 3 YB/YA/Jr: 1 YC: 1 or 2 4 Semi Isolation 4 1 4 Final Isolation 4 1 4 Collegiate Final Modified Redpoint [6 to 10] (c) 1 or 2 n/a Qualification Series Final Isolation 4 1 or 2 4 Collegiate Divisional Championships Final Modified Redpoint [6 to 10] (c) 1 or 2 n/a Collegiate National Qual Modified Redpoint [6 to 10] (c) 1 or 2 n/a Championships Final Isolation 4 1 4 Recreational Series - (any) (any) (any) (any)
+Competition Round Format Number of Boulders Number of Zones Climbing Period (minutes) National Qual Isolation 5 1 5 Championships ("Elite" Series) Semi Isolation 4 1 5 , Final Isolation 4 1 4 Youth Qualification Final Modified Redpoint [6 to 10] (c) 1 or 2 n/a Series Final Rotation Redpoint 4 to 10 (1 or more courses) 1 or 2 4 Final Isolation 4 1 or 2 4 Youth Regional Championships Final Isolation 4 1 or 2 4 Youth Divisional Qual Isolation 4 1 or 2 4 Championships Final Isolation 4 1 4 Youth National Championships Qual Isolation 4 or 5 YB/YA/Jr: 1 YC: 1 or 2 4 Qual FlashRotation Redpoint 2 courses of 3 YB/YA/Jr: 1 YC: 1 or 2 4 Semi Isolation 4 1 4 Final Isolation 4 1 4 Collegiate Qualification Series Final Modified Redpoint [6 to 10] (c) 1 or 2 n/a Qualification Series Final IsolationRotation Redpoint 44 to 10 (1 or more courses) 1 or 2 4 Collegiate Divisional Final Modified Redpoint [6 to 10] (c) 1 or 2 n/a Championships Natio nals Qualification Events Final Rotation Redpoint 4 to 10 (1 or more courses) 1 or 2 4 Collegiate National Qual Modified Redpoint [6 to 10] (c) 1 or 2 n/a Championships Qual Rotation Redpoint 4 to 10 (1 or more courses) 1 or 2 4 Final Isolation 4 1 4 Final (d) Rotation Redpoint 4 (1 course) 1 4 Recreational Series - (any) (any) (any) (any)

-Table 12-5 Competition Boulder Formats
+Table 12-2 Competition Boulder Formats

-- a) Where the table provides for discretion, or a competition plus round appears more than once in the table, the format shall be at the discretion of the Jury President after consultation with the Event Organizer and the Chief Routesetter, except for the following: - The number of zones on a boulder, where such discretion is provided in the table, shall be at the discretion of the Chief Routesetter in consultation with the Jury President. - b) All Categories at a given competition shall have the same number of Boulders. - c) Modified Redpoint aspects contained within "[]" in the above table are subject to Rule 8.10.3.
+- a) Where the table provides for discretion, or a competition plus round appears more than once in the table, the format shall be at the discretion of the Jury President after consultation with the Event Organizer and the Chief Routesetter, except for the following: - i) The number of zones on a boulder, where such discretion is provided in the table, shall be at the discretion of the Chief Routesetter in consultation with the Jury President. - b) All Categories at a given competition shall have the same number of Boulders. - c) Modified Redpoint aspects contained within "[]" in the above table are subject to Rule 8.10.3. - d) Rotation Redpoint Format in the Final round of the Collegiate National Championships shall: - i) utilize a start list ordered by Qualification round rank (best ranked starting last); and - ii) not be allowed for Advanced Categories.